Handley Page Halifax: Overview

 Halifax B Mk.II Series 1: flight engineer on the fold-down seat next to the pilot, ready to assist with the throttles for takeoff, with front gunner and navigator seen below.

 The Handley Page Halifax was a mostly orthodox design, a mid-wing monoplane with a tail unit featuring twin fins and rudders.
-The Halifax featured all-metal construction with a smooth, stressed skin covering the majority of the exterior surfaces; the flight control surfaces were an exception, being fabric-covered instead.
-The slab-sided fuselage contained a 22-foot bomb bay, which contained the majority of the Halifax's payload, while the cockpit was flush with the upper fuselage.
+The Halifax featured all-metal construction with a smooth, stressed skin covering the majority of the exterior surfaces; the flight control surfaces were an exception, being fabric-covered].
+The slab-sided fuselage contained a 22-foot bomb bay, with the majority of the bomb load, while the cockpit was flush with the upper fuselage.

 The Halifax was powered by four engines, two on each wing.
-Early production Halifax bombers were powered by models of the Rolls-Royce Merlin engine; later aircraft were commonly powered by the larger Bristol Hercules radial engine.
-To contain and attach the engines to the airframe, Handley Page developed their own design for the power egg instead of using the typical, slimmer Rolls-Royce counterpart; despite generating increased drag, this in-house design was readily adaptable to the alternative Hercules engine on later aircraft.
+Early production Halifax bombers were powered by the Rolls-Royce Merlin; later aircraft had the larger Bristol Hercules radial engine.
+To contain and attach the engines to the airframe, Handley Page developed a design for the power egg instead of using the typical, slimmer Rolls-Royce counterpart; despite generating increased drag, this in-house design was readily adaptable to the alternative Hercules engine on later aircraft.

-Each engine drove a Rotol-built compressed wood constant-speed propeller, enabling the Halifax B.I to attain a maximum speed of 265 mph at 17500 ft.
-With a typical payload of 5800 lbs of bombs and 2242 impgal of fuel, it had a range of 1860 miles.
-The defensive armaments included power-assisted gun turrets in various positions located across the aircraft.
-Different models of the Halifax used different numbers and combinations of turrets, effectively trading speed for firepower and vice versa.
+Each engine drove a Rotol compressed wood constant-speed propeller, enabling the Halifax B.I to attain a maximum speed of 265 mph at 17500 ft.
+With a typical load of 5800 lbs of bombs and 2242 impgal of fuel, it had a range of 1860 mi.
+The defensive armament included power-assisted gun turrets in various positions on the aircraft.
+Different models of the Halifax used different numbers and combinations of turrets, trading speed for firepower and vice versa.